department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 The staff at your local VA medical center or a local doctor’s office that we partner with will contact you.
 They’ll either send you a letter by mail with the date and time of your exam, or call you to find a time that works for you.

-Make sure both the VA regional office and the VA medical center nearest you have your up-to-date address, phone number, and email address so you get your exam notice in time.
+Make sure both the VA regional benefit office and the VA medical center nearest you have your up-to-date address, phone number, and email address so you get your exam notice in time.

 </div>
 </li>